letsencrypt/website/content/en/post/2022-05-19-nurturing-ct-log-growth.md

 date: 2022-05-19T00:00:00Z
 slug: database-to-app-TLS
 title: "Nurturing Continued Growth of Our Oak CT Log"
-excerpt: "Only five organizations run a Certificate Transparency log, and the Let’s Encrypt log is the only fully open source stack. "
+excerpt: "Only five organizations run a Certificate Transparency log, and the Let’s Encrypt log is the only fully open source stack."
 ---

 Let's Encrypt has been running a Certificate Transparency (CT) log since 2019 as part of our commitment to keeping the Web PKI ecosystem healthy.
-CT logs have become important infrastructure for an encrypted Web [^1], but have a well-deserved reputation for being difficult to operate at high levels of trust: Only 5 organizations run logs that are currently considered to be "qualified." [^2]
+CT logs have become important infrastructure for an encrypted Web [^1], but have a well-deserved reputation for being difficult to operate at high levels of trust: Only 6 organizations run logs that are currently considered to be "qualified." [^2]

 Our [Oak](/2019/05/15/introducing-oak-ct-log.html) log is the only qualified CT log that runs on an entirely open source stack [^3].
 In the interest of lowering the barrier for other organizations to join the CT ecosystem, we want to cover a few recent changes to Oak that might be helpful to anyone else planning to launch a log based on Google's Trillian backed by MariaDB: